tigerFish29/QA-React-Movie/README.md

-# Getting Started with Create React App
+# Getting Started Movie React app

 A simple movie app using React.
 I created this app for my own personal learning.
 The application is still work in progress